Macabresoft/Macabre2D/README.md

 * Optionally fork Macabre2D
 * Clone Macabre2D
-* Create a separate repository for content which operates as a git repository inside of the `/Content/` folder
+* Create a separate repository for content which operates as a git repository inside of the `/Project/` folder ([use a template](https://github.com/Macabresoft/Macabre2D-Project-Template))
 * Run the `Macabre2D.UI.Editor` project once to generate default content
 * Add custom scripts to the Macabre2D.Scripts project (inside the Scripts folder, which is a link to inside `/Content`)